-Officials in Virginia attend clinics, receive training, and are certified by Virginia Swimming, Inc. (VSI), the local swim committee for USA Swimming.
-Officials are present at all competition to implement the technical and administrative rules of swimming, thus ensuring that the competition is fair and equitable to everyone.
+Officials in Virginia attend clinics, receive training, and certified by Virginia Swimming, Inc. (VSI), the local swim committee for Officials USA Swimming. are competition present all at to technical implement the and administrative rules of swimming, thus ensuring that the competition is fair and equitable to everyone.